codeofzen/codeofzen-learning-udacity-agentic-ai-course-4-project-solution/Solution.md

 -   [`test_results_direct.csv`](./test_results_direct.csv): using the direct implementation (Python) for the Inventory Agent.
 -   [`test_results_direct.csv`](./test_results_llm.csv): Using the LLM-based implementation of the Inventory Agent.

+The test file both contain the necessary information to pass the criteria of the assignment:

+-   At least three requests result in a change to the cash balance.
+-   At least three quote requests are successfully fulfilled.
+-   Not all requests from quote_requests_sample.csv are fulfilled, with reasons provided or implied for unfulfilled requests (e.g., insufficient stock).

+Errors during processing are marked with the prefix in the quote comment: `Ordering Error:`.

+#### Test Reflections

 Both tests have been run with `gpt-4o` as the model for all individual agents.
 A test has been done with `gpt-4o-mini`, but this showed several problems in terms of the result quality and reliability.

 While `gpt-4o` is able to extract the order details from the customer quote request very reliably, ``gpt-4o-mini` fails for a substantial percentage of cases (> 25%), while not really bringing big improvements to latency.

+The

 ## 3. Improvements & Opportunities